the-dataface/figma2html/README.md

 ### Instructions

 1. Create your artwork
-    - Size your frames based on the breakpoints you need for your website (note that height breakpoints will be based on the width of your frames and height doesn’t matter).
+    - Size your frames based on the breakpoints you need for your website (note that breakpoints will be based on the width of your frames and height doesn’t matter).
-    - Name the frames your want to export in this format: `#[width]px`.
+    - Name the frames your want to export in this format: `#[width]px` (i.e. `#640px`).
     - If you're using a Google Font that's built in to Figma, you'll have the option to automatically include the appropriate Google Fonts tag in your exported HTML.
-Otherwise, make sure you have any necessary webfonts set up in your project and they're named the same as they appear in Figma.
+Otherwise, you can add your webfonts to your project yourself or include a custom script or link any custom CSS in the `Page settings` panel.'
 2. Run the plugin and configure your settings
     - In the plugin dialog, you can you load your preconfigured settings from a YAML text node named `f2h-settings` on the current page in your Figma doc, or you can write your current settings to a YAML text node.
 3. Click Export and voila, you can save your exported images and HTML file as a zipped folder.